protontypes/open-sustainable-technology/README.md

 - [green-ai](https://github.com/daviddao/green-ai) - The Green AI Standard aims to develop a standard and raise awareness for best environmental practices in AI research and development.
 - [code-carbon](https://github.com/mlco2/code-carbon) - Track emissions from Compute and recommend ways to reduce their impact on the environment.
 - [Carbonalyser](https://github.com/carbonalyser/Carbonalyser) - Allows to visualize the electricity consumption and greenhouse gases emissions that your Internet browsing leads to.
-- [argos](https://github.com/marmelab/argos) - A tool to measure consumption of a given Docker command and see its performance evolution.
-Argos is able to measure CPU, memory and network usage of Docker containers for a given command.
-By measuring resource consumption of dockerized E2E tests, Argos allows to compare the consumption of an app between its different versions.
-- [ecometer](https://gitlab.com/ecoconceptionweb/ecometer) - Loads websites, compute metrics (from network activity, loaded payloads and the web page), and uses them to assess the website's ecodesign maturity based on a list of best practices.
-- [patch-node](https://github.com/patch-technology/patch-node) - The road to global carbon-neutrality will be through programmatic compensation.
-- [co2.js](https://github.com/thegreenwebfoundation/co2.js) - A npm module for accessing the green web API, and estimating the carbon emissions from using digital services.
 - [blockchain-carbon-accounting](https://github.com/opentaps/blockchain-carbon-accounting) - Code of the Carbon Accounting and Certification Working Group.
-- [nvidia-co2](https://github.com/kylemcdonald/nvidia-co2) - Adds gCO2eq emissions to nvidia-smi.
 - [footprint](https://github.com/acircleda/footprint) - An R package to calculate carbon footprints from air travel based on IATA airport codes or latitude and longitude.

 ### Carbon Capture